DCC-Lab/PyHardwareLibrary/README-Communication-ports.md

 Important points to notice:

-1. Notice how it does not assume any communication ports, it simply makes use of the primitive `readString` and `writeString`, which as automatically implemented in all subclasses.
+1. Notice how it does not assume any type of communication port, it simply makes use of the primitive `readString` and `writeString`,  which are automatically implemented in all subclasses because each subclass implements `readData` and `writeData`.
-2. I will describe in more details the `portLock` and  `transactionLock` later, but it is important to appreciate (while you may not understand the details) that if we have a multi-threaded application:
+2. I will describe in more details the `portLock` and  `transactionLock` later, but it is important to appreciate (while you may not understand the details) that if we have a *multi-threaded application*:
    1. we do not want any other functions to access the port while we are accessing it.
 This is the purpose of `portLock`: we get exclusive access while we need it becausw we block anybody else trying to.
    2. if we write a command where we expect a reply, we don't want anyone to send another command while we are waiting for our reply.
 This is the purpose of `transactionLock`: a transaction in the HardwareLibrary module is a combination command-reply. most devices do not accept multiple commands before the previous one is not processed.